thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/aliases.md

 This alias is used for filtering data for other dashboard states.

+{% if docsPrefix == null %}
+For the next example, we will need two aliases: the previously discussed "[Entity type](#entity-type)" alias and the "Entity from dashboard state" alias.
+Let's start:

+First we need to create an Entity table widget that will display a list of entities: add an Entities table widget that will display a list of entities.
+Use the "Entity type" alias as a data source.
+{% endif %}
+{% if (docsPrefix == "pe/") or (docsPrefix == "paas/") %}
 For the next example, we will need two aliases: the previously discussed "[Group entities](#group-entities)" alias and the "Entity from dashboard state" alias.
 Let's start:

 First we need to create an Entity table widget that will display a list of entities: add an Entities table widget that will display a list of entities.
 Use the "Group entities" alias as a data source.
+{% endif %}

 {% include images-gallery.html imageCollection="entity-from-dashboard-state-2" %}